-Human Trafficking Lawsuits against Complicit Hotel Chains
+Human Trafficking Lawsuits against Complicit Hotel Chains for Modern Slavery

 Human trafficking is a widespread problem in the U.S.; it's not just happening abroad.
 The United States is home to an estimated 10,000 to 13,000 victims of labor and sex trafficking annually, and many of these victims are forced into prostitution or other forms of labor at hotels.
 In fact, a study conducted in 2012 by the University of California Los Angeles found that nearly three-quarters of women who had escaped from sexual slavery had been trafficked through hotels.
+This is modern slavery.
 And while some hotel chains have taken steps toward becoming more aware of human trafficking in their establishments, others have yet to take action.

 The hotel industry has been facing increased scrutiny over its role in human trafficking.
 In fact, a 2015 study conducted by the Polaris Project found that nearly half of all calls to their hotline were related to incidents at hotels and motels.
 Additionally, the U.S. Department of State released a report that reported that over 50% of all human trafficking occurs in hotels and motels across the country.
 In short, hotel chains are no strangers to the problem of human trafficking.